wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 * `hubspot_access_token`

-Fill in the correct access token referring to the private app created in HubSpot For a connection with the Sandbox, add `_sandbox` to the above mentioned parameter.
+Fill in the correct access token referring to the private app created in HubSpot.

 ## load or stage table
 Create a load table for each HubSpot object where data will be sent to.